 Fantastic Fan

 Many RVs come standard with one or more roof vents, with or without fans.
-Our Newmar Mountain Aire came with two Fantastic Fans (kitchen and bathroom) and they performed really well over our 18 years of living in that motorhome full-time.
-Amazingly, we never replaced a single component on either fan in all that time, and they still work perfectly.
+Our Newmar Mountain Aire came with two Fantastic Fans (in the kitchen & bathroom) that performed really well over our 18 years of full-time living in that motorhome.
+Amazingly, we never had to replace a single component on either fan over all those years, and they still worked perfectly when we sold it.

 These fans have a very low amp draw, are rain sensor-equipped, have a built-in thermostat, and can be controlled by the included remote.
 The remote controls both the 13 speeds as well as the temperature and can also open and close the lid.